HnZGaming/Gaalsien/README.md

 # TorchServer

-Standard Torch server setup.
+Standard Torch server setup with VSCode to:
+- Better navigate the mess of folders and files
+- Develop and share scripts useful for installation and daily tasks

 ## Installing VSCode

-This project uses VSCode to better navigate the mess of folders.

 ```powershell
 winget install --id Microsoft.VisualStudioCode -e -h --accept-package-agreements